dwilding/frogtab/local/README.md

 ```

 The `data` parameter is a dictionary that contains the backup data from your browser.
-The argument to `@backup` is the name of the backup method that will appear on the Help page.
+The argument to `@backup` is the name of the backup method that will appear on the help page of Frogtab Local.

 ## License
 data